 Transport is not charged to the pupils attending any sporting events.
 We use the school minibus and the sports funding helps us to do this.

 The sports premium funding helps us to incorporate training, organisation, resources and the running of Change4Life extra-curricular sessions for individual groups of children.
-It also supports the training and delivery of sessions for pupils throughout school by the playground leaders and organising crew.
+It also supports the training and delivery of sessions for pupils throughout school by the playground leaders and Sports Crew.
+Leaders run Personal Best challenges which encourage resilience and helps children to become more determined as they work towards improving their own score.
 This has enabled us to improve leadership opportunities for KS2 pupils.
-Our School Games organising crew run level 1 competitions for Y2-Y6, Change4Life Champions help with the running of our health and wellbeing club, and playground leaders enhance the activity levels of children at playtimes.
+Our School Games Sports Crew run level 1 competitions for Y2-Y6, Change4Life Champions help with the running of our health and wellbeing club, and playground leaders enhance the activity levels of children at playtimes.
+6 children attended the Stockton Schools Sport Partnership Leadership Academy and have since given training to others to help with creating further opportunities to be active.
+We have table tennis leaders running activities and competitions at lunch times and after school gymnastics leaders who assist teachers with skill development and making children competition ready across KS1 and KS2.
 We also have Wake Up Shake Up leaders who help us get the day off to an energetic start.
 We have now employed coaches as Playground Activators who will help to engage children in physical activity during lunchtimes and involves all year groups.

 The sports premium funding enables us to subsidise paying for sporting extra-curricular clubs when not full as we have a range of different external teachers/coaches.

-Please click here for further details of how our Sports Premium Funding is being spent during this academic year (2018-2019), and the intended impact it is having on the children within St Francis of Assisi Church of England Primary School.
+Click here for further details of how our Sports Premium Funding is being spent during this academic year (2019-2020), and the intended impact it is having on the children within St Francis of Assisi Church of England Primary School.

 Please click here for a link to our School Games page which has reports and blogs, future events and other information.